Charles Mervyn Doyne1

 Arthur Edward Dalzell, 13th Earl of Carnwath was born on 25 December 1851.2 He was the son of Colonel Hon.
 Robert Alexander George Dalzell and Sarah Bushby Harris.3 He married Muriel Wyndham Knatchbull, daughter of Colonel Norton Knatchbull and Elizabeth Florence Paxton Wavell, on 4 December 1902.1 He died on 9 March 1941 at age 89, without surviving male issue.1,3

-He fought in the Burma War between 1891 and 1892.2 He was Colonel of the 52nd Light Infantry between 1892 and 1896.2 He was invested as a Companion, Order of the Bath (C.B.) in 1900.2 He fought in the Boer War.2 He was decorated with the award of the Commander, Order of St. Nento Avis of Portugal.2 He fought in the First World War, raising the 12th Service Battalion, Cheshire Regiment.2 He was commanding officer of the 207th Brigade between 1915 and 1916.2 He gained the rank of Honorary Brigadier-General in 1917.2 He succeeded to the title of 13th Earl of Carnwath [S., 1639] on 11 July 1931.3 He held the office of Representative Peer [Scotland] between 1935 and 1941.2
+He fought in the Burma War between 1891 and 1892.2 He was Colonel of the 52nd Light Infantry between 1892 and 1896.2 He was appointed Companion, Order of the Bath (C.B.) in 1900.2 He fought in the Boer War.2 He was awarded the Commander, Order of St. Nento Avis of Portugal.2 He fought in the First World War, raising the 12th Service Battalion, Cheshire Regiment.2 He was commanding officer of the 207th Brigade between 1915 and 1916.2 He gained the rank of Honorary Brigadier-General in 1917.2 He succeeded as the 13th Earl of Carnwath [S., 1639] on 11 July 1931.3 He held the office of Representative Peer [Scotland] between 1935 and 1941.2

 On his death, his earldom became dormant.3